 1. Establish a financial plan making your wishes known sooner rather than later.
 The goal should be to have this in writing long before you need it due to mental, or physical problems that can compromise your judgment.

 2. Identify a team of trustworthy people and make them aware of your financial goals as you age.
-Consider family members, friends and financial professionals.
+Consider family members, friends, and financial professionals like SilverBills.
 It’s a good idea to rely on several people as a way to keep everyone honest.
 This type of checks and balances strategy holds everyone accountable.

 What to Do if You Suspect Abuse